Cerrado mouse

-The cerrado mouse (Thalpomys cerradensis) is a rodent species from South America.
+The cerrado mouse (Thalpomys cerradensis) is a species of rodent from South America.
 It is found in the cerrado of Brazil.

 Description

 The cerrado mouse has a head-and-body length of more than 90 mm and is larger than the only other species in the genus, the hairy-eared cerrado mouse (Thalpomys lasiotis).
 The fur is dense and rather stiff.
 The general colouring resembles some members of the Oligoryzomys genus.
 The dorsal pelage is reddish-brown, the individual hairs having blackish bases, orange central sections and blackish tips.
 There are also longer black guard hairs.
 The flanks and underparts are paler.
 The chin is buff and the eye-ring and cheeks orangish.
 The upper surfaces of the hindfeet are buff; they are small, with short outer toes and tiny claws.
 The tail, which is well-haired, is brown above and buff below.
 The diploid number is 36.

 Distribution and habitat

 This mouse is restricted to the cerrado ecoregion in Brazil, occurring in the states of Bahia, Goiás and Mato Grosso.
 It inhabits open grassland, savannah with occasional trees and wetter grassland areas with palms.
 It readily recolonises areas affected by wildfires, and is at its most numerous less than two years later.